 Physical signs commonly associated with vaginismus include:

-1. Involuntary muscle contractions: Vaginismus is characterised by involuntary spasms of the pelvic floor muscles, particularly the muscles surrounding the vagina.
+- Involuntary muscle contractions: Vaginismus is characterised by involuntary spasms of the pelvic floor muscles, particularly the muscles surrounding the vagina.
 These contractions occur as a reflex response, often triggered by the anticipation of vaginal penetration.

-2. Pain during attempted penetration: Women with vaginismus typically experience pain or discomfort when attempting vaginal penetration, such as during sexual intercourse, using tampons, or undergoing gynaecological examinations.
+- Pain during attempted penetration: Women with vaginismus typically experience pain or discomfort when attempting vaginal penetration, such as during sexual intercourse, using tampons, or undergoing gynaecological examinations.
 The pain can range from mild to severe and may be described as a burning, stinging, or tearing sensation.

-3. Tightness or constriction of the vaginal opening: Vaginismus can lead to a tightening or narrowing of the vaginal opening, making it difficult or impossible to insert anything into the vagina.
+- Tightness or constriction of the vaginal opening: Vaginismus can lead to a tightening or narrowing of the vaginal opening, making it difficult or impossible to insert anything into the vagina.
 The muscles surrounding the vagina contract involuntarily, creating a barrier and resistance to penetration.

-4. Difficulty with gynaecological exams: Women with vaginismus often find it challenging to undergo gynaecological examinations due to the pain and muscle spasms triggered by the speculum or other medical instruments.
+- Difficulty with gynaecological exams: Women with vaginismus often find it challenging to undergo gynaecological examinations due to the pain and muscle spasms triggered by the speculum or other medical instruments.
 The tightness and discomfort can make it challenging for healthcare professionals to perform necessary procedures or examinations.

-5. Avoidance of sexual activities: The pain and discomfort associated with vaginismus can lead to an avoidance of sexual activities or a decreased desire for sexual intercourse.
+- Avoidance of sexual activities: The pain and discomfort associated with vaginismus can lead to an avoidance of sexual activities or a decreased desire for sexual intercourse.
 This avoidance may be driven by fear of pain, anxiety surrounding sexual encounters, or previous negative experiences.

 It’s important to note that vaginismus can vary in severity and presentation from person to person.
-These physical signs are commonly observed, but individuals may experience a combination of these symptoms or have additional associated symptoms.
+These physical signs are commonly observed, but individuals may experience a combination of these or additional associated symptoms.

 Emotional symptoms commonly associated with vaginismus can vary in intensity and manifestation from person to person.